South Upi

+Parliament Bill No. 380 has been introduced on August 20, 2025, proposing a name change for the municipality to Teduray, which "reflects the aspirations of the [namesake] people for cultural recognition, historical justice, and self-determination".

 History

 South Upi was created through Presidential Decree No. 1011 by then President Ferdinand Marcos on September 22, 1976.
-It was carved from the municipality of Upi.
+It was carved from the municipality of Upi, when it was still in the province of [the presently non-existent] Maguindanao.

 Geography

 Barangays

 South Upi is politically subdivided into 11 barangays.
 Each barangay consists of puroks while some have sitios.